eembc/mlmark/targets/google_tpu/README.md

 ## Disk Space

-MLMark may exceed the disk space of the default flash partition.
-It is recommended to use a high-speed SD Card in the micro-SD slot and work from that mount.
+MLMark may exceed the disk space of the default flash partition on the Coral Dev Board; it is recommended to use a high-speed SD Card in the micro-SD slot and work from that mount.

 ## Platform Setup